thedamon/writings/posts/toliveinwonder.md

 tags:
   - "poetry"
   - "mental health"
-description: Ahhhhh! to live in wonder!? just du it.
+teaser: Ahhhhh! to live in wonder!? just du it.
-#coverImage: "/images/jefferson-santos-fCEJGBzAkrU-unsplash.jpg"
-#coverWidth: 16
-#coverHeight: 9
 ---

 AH.
 To live in wonder.